UFC 291: Poirier vs. Gaethje 2: Predictions & Analysis

 A few statistical edges stand out.
 Lima throws significantly more leather — a 1.3 sig. strike per minute gap.
 Lima is far more active with takedowns, averaging 1.2 more per 15 minutes.
 Lima has tighter striking defense, making opponents miss more often.

 The Pick: Marcos Rogerio de Lima over Derrick Lewis.
-We're leaning Lima here at 73%, a solid but not overwhelming edge.
-The market implies 34% for Lewis, but our model sees only 27%.
-That 8-point gap favoring Lima is worth watching.
+We're leaning Lima here at 68%, a solid but not overwhelming edge.
+The market and our model are aligned — the line looks fair.

 King Green vs Tony Ferguson

-There's a real Elo separation here: Green at 1176 versus Ferguson at 1065.
-That 111-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: Green at 1371 versus Ferguson at 1255.
+That 117-point gap typically reflects a meaningful difference in recent quality of competition and results.

 Both fighters land in our "All-Rounder" archetype — fighters comfortable everywhere, able to strike or grapple depending on what the opponent gives them.
 When mirror matchups like this happen, the edge usually goes to whoever can impose their preferred pace and range.